-It was around this time, at the age of 15 or 16, that Gerhard's passion for art began in earnest, having an early epiphany during an eight-week summer camp organized by the Russian-controlled State, where "for the first time he spent a lot of time drawing."5 One of the first drawings that Richter recalls and acknowledges producing6 as a young man in 1946 was a nude figure copied from a book, which his parents are said to have reacted to with both pride and embarrassment.7 He recalls also having made landscapes and self-portraits, and perhaps more unusually, often working in watercolours.
-In a 2002 interview with Storr, Richter describes a watercolour drawing he produced whilst living in the village of Waltersdorf of a group of people dancing.
-"Automatically I was an outsider.
-I couldn't speak the dialect and so on.
-I was at a club, watching the others dance, and I was jealous and bitter and annoyed.
-So in the watercolor, all this anger is included, at 16.
-It was the same with the poems I was writing – very romantic, but bitter and nihilistic, like Nietzsche and Hermann Hesse."8
+Around the age of 15, Richter started to draw regularly.
+One of his early sketches, from 1946, was a nude figure copied from a book, which his parents reacted to with both pride and embarrassment.
+He also created landscapes and self-portraits, working mainly with watercolours.
+In a 2002 interview with Robert Storr, Richter describes a watercolour showing a group of people dancing, drawn in Waltersdorf: "I was at a club, watching the others dance, and I was jealous and bitter and annoyed.
+So in the watercolour, all this anger is included, at 16.
+It was the same with the poems I was writing – very romantic, but bitter and nihilistic, like Nietzsche and Hermann Hesse."18

-1 Cited in Storr, Forty Years of Painting, p.20.
+14 Cited in Robert Storr, Forty Years of Painting, 2002, p.20.

-2 Interview with Jan Thorn-Prikker, 2004.
-Gerhard Richter: Text, p.467.
+15 Interview with Jan Thorn-Prikker, 2004.
+Gerhard Richter: Text, 2009, p.467.

-3 Elger, A Life in Painting, p.7.
+16 Dietmar Elger, A Life in Painting, 2009, p.7.

-4 Interview with Jeanne Anne Nugent, 2006, Gerhard Richter: Text, p.510-11.
+17 Interview with Jeanne Anne Nugent, 2006.
+Gerhard Richter: Text, 2009, p.510-11.

-8 Interview with Richter by Robert Storr, Gerhard Richter: Text, p.375.
+18 Interview with Richter by Robert Storr, 2002.
+Gerhard Richter: Text, 2009, p.375.